Frog Street - VIRTUAL SESSIONS

-Frog Street Curriculum implementation and follow-up training helps teachers connect all of the dots when it comes to ease of use and intentional instruction.
-Whether it is a first year teacher or a seasoned veteran, our highly-qualified and skilled consultants train educators on best practices and organizational techniques using the many resources provided by Frog Street.
+Get the right start with this interactive, hands-on implementation course that will ensure your new, comprehensive Frog Street Curriculum is being used with fidelity.
+We will review components to gain an understanding of how they are used for instructional purposes.
+This training helps teachers connect all of the dots when it comes to ease of use and intentional instruction.
+Whether it is a first year teacher or a seasoned veteran, you will understand best practices and organizational techniques using the many resources provided by Frog Street.

 Frog Street Infant Curriculum Follow Up

 Making Center Time Intentional – (Threes & PreK)

 Center time is a significant part of an early childhood education day.
 However, many educators are uncertain about how to make this an effective, purposeful practice time.
 This session will give educators the tools, strategies, and examples of making the most of center time.
 Participants will learn about the best methods of designing centers for optimal impact.
 This course features activities that help children solidify previously taught concepts by providing intentional practice.

 Developmentally Appropriate Practices – (Toddler, Threes, & PreK)

 Developmentally appropriate practices require that teachers make daily, intentional decisions based on their knowledge of each child’s level of development, taking into consideration the child’s learning style as well as cultural and social differences.
 This course will help teachers learn how to maintain a classroom environment that helps to promote the cognitive, physical, emotional, and social needs of children.